kyledross/Octavi_IFR-1/readme.md

 VPATH can be armed by pressing the inner knob switch.

 ##### XPDR
+This button controls the transponder code.
+When this is selected, use the inner and outer knobs to change the squawk code.

 ##### HDG
+_To activate this button, first press the COM1 button.
+Then, press down on the inner knob button.
+This activates the HDG feature of this button.
+You will see a small 'HDG' indicator on-screen in the bottom-right corner for a few seconds._
+This button controls the heading while navigating.
+Use the inner and outer knobs to adjust the heading.

 ##### BARO
+_To activate this button, first press the COM2 button.
+Then, press down on the inner knob button.
+This activates the BARO feature of this button.
+You will see a small 'BARO' indicator on-screen in the bottom-right corner for a few seconds._
+This button controls the barometer/altimeter setting.
+Use the inner and outer knobs to adjust the barometer value.

 ##### CRS1 and CRS2
+_To activate this button, first press the NAV1 or NAV2 button.
+Then, press down on the inner knob button.
+This activates the CRS1 or CRS2 feature of this button.
+You will see a small 'CRSx' indicator on-screen in the bottom-right corner for a few seconds._

 ##### MODE
+_To activate this button, first press the XPDR button.
+Then, press down on the inner knob button.
+This activates the MODE feature of this button.
+You will see a small 'MODE' indicator on-screen in the bottom-right corner for a few seconds._
+This button controls the transponder mode.

+Use the inner and outer knobs to change the transponder mode.